datasaur-ai/api-client-example/apply-labels/readme.md

     - The script will error-out here if there are no valid columns / data detected.
     - Any columns present in the file, but not present as a question in the project will be skipped silently.
 Run the command with the `--verbose` flag to see a log entry.
 5. Applying row-answers.
 The script will then apply the answers to the project.
     Answer application is done in batches of 100 rows at a time.
+This can be configured via the `.env` file as well.

+#### Limitations

+There are a couple of limitations to this script:
+- It relies on files's name to associate the documents in Datasaur and the row-answer file here.
+As such, projects created with [our split file feature](https://docs.datasaur.ai/nlp-projects/creating-a-project/split-files) will not work, as the splitted file will have the same name.
+A workaround for working with large files would be to split them manually before creating the projects in Datasaur.
+- Minimal script-side validation.
+The script assumes that the row-answer file and the associated document contains the same number of rows.
+Answer values provided in the file are also passed as graphql input without validation.

 ### check_teams